Road Occupation Permit

 - temporary vehicle crossings

-- road and footpath occupation
+- road and footpath occupation for works

 - trees and plantations - (see Nature Strip Planting Guidelines page for more information)